coderanger/coderanger.net/content/posts/media.md

 ## [Hello Internet](http://www.hellointernet.fm/)

-Another "I liked their other work" podcast, this time from CGPGray and (Dr.) Brady Haran.
+Another "I liked their other work" podcast, this time from CGPGrey and (Dr.) Brady Haran.
 It isn't really _about_ anything, just two friends talking about whatever catches their fancy.
 Usually fun listening though.

-Gray also does another podcast called [Cortex](https://www.relay.fm/cortex) but I bounced off that one.
+Grey also does another podcast called [Cortex](https://www.relay.fm/cortex) but I bounced off that one.

 ## [Radiolab](http://www.radiolab.org/series/podcasts/)